 Meeting schedule and workload

+Members must become familiar with the relevant animal research legislation and guidelines.
+The department provides support to assist this process.
 Members are expected to fully familiarise themselves with all project applications and other reading material before each meeting.

 Occasionally, reviewing material outside of scheduled meetings may be necessary, so an email response may be required at short notice.

 A meeting preparation and sitting fee of $440 (2 days) is paid for Animal Ethics Committee meetings.
 A sitting fee of $120 (half day) is paid for executive meetings.

 For any meetings or inspections requiring travel, a sitting fee of $220 is paid plus transport to and come to meetings, flights, or accommodation costs.
 The department will provide catering for these meetings or inspections.

 Members of the public are invited to submit a short Expression of Interest and CV by email to the Senior Team Leader, Animal Research Ethics team (details below) by 4 September 2023.
 This is to demonstrate how you fulfil the requirements set out above.